zippkidd/100-days-of-code/r1-log.md

 ### R1D30
 Learned about event delegation and local storage through JS30.
 Starting to read through You Don't Know JavaScript for extra review.

+### R1D31
+Added some extra functionality to Wes Bos's app to complete his challenge at the end of the video lecture.
+Read through another chapter of YDKJS.